 The Department of Romance Studies focuses its research and teaching on the Romance languages (French, Spanish, Italian, and Portuguese) and on their literatures and cultures, including Latin America and the Francophone world.
-It also houses a program in Linguistics.
-Language/literature and Linguistics majors may combine their coursework with study abroad and international internships and acquire insight into other cultures and into the nature of language.
+It also co-sponsors several joint majors, combining French, Italian, or Spanish with Linguistics.
+(A major and minor in Linguistics, and several additional joint Linguistics majors, are also available through the Linguistics Program.)
+Language/literature and language/linguistics majors may combine their coursework with study abroad and international internships and acquire insight into other cultures and into the nature of language.
 The BA prepares students for the encounter with cultural difference in an increasingly global workplace.

 Divisional Studies Requirements